ScutoidInc/testblog/exampleSite/content/blog/post-1.md

 type: featured

 ---
 Hey there!
 Thanks for stopping by.
+I am Amlan and welcome to my thought bubble.